 How to get from Porto to Douro Valley

 Earlier that day, as the inky morning sky was just starting to brighten up, I found myself outside the São Bento train station.

 Dating back to 1864, the São Bento train station is a pretty impressive building in itself.
-Even though the outside is unremarkable, as soon as you step inside there are the most amazing tile facades depicting Portugal’s history, one of which is of Portugal’s famous wine region, the Douro Valley, the place where Brianna and I were going on our day trip.
+Even though the outside is unremarkable, as soon as you step inside there are the most amazing tile facades depicting Portugal’s history.
+One of the most easily recognised is of Portugal’s famous wine region, the Douro Valley, the place where I was going for a cheeky day trip from Porto.

 The Douro Valley is actually the oldest demarcated wine region in the world and people have been producing wine here for the last 2,000 years.
-This makes it a must-see on any trip to Porto and the one thing I was most looking forward to doing on our weekend away!
+This makes it a must-see on any trip to Portugal and the one thing I was most looking forward to doing on my weekend away.

 To get to the Douro Valley the train took us through the most beautiful scenery for an hour before we jumped off at Ferrão, a deserted station in the middle of nowhere.